-Church elder Duncan Wood said the experience had been a positive one. the whole set up and the depth of research before they came.
+the whole set up and the depth of research before they came.

-'The whole crew, including Nicky, seemed genuinely compassionate and occasionally one felt that tears were not far from their eyes.'
+'The whole crew, including Nicky, seemed genuinely compassionate and occasionally one felt that tears were not far from their eves.'

 He added, 'Oddly, we had our biggest numbers ever that day - we fed 65 people in all, and even that was with a number of regulars missing!'